thalverson1022/Sherlock/README.md

 # Sherlock
-Finds all phase space points inside a closed Hamiltonian energy manifol using a modified A* search algorithm.
+Finds all phase space points inside a closed Hamiltonian energy manifold using a modified A* search algorithm.